HPI-Information-Systems/csv-coloring/README.md

 Sometimes csv files are displayed with such garbled meaning, that they appear to have been by aliens.
 But the reason may be just a simple dialect mishap, that caused the problem.
 Problem is, there are many, many possible dialects.
 And while very good programs like clevercsv(https://clevercsv.readthedocs.io/en/latest/) have taken a crack at it, they estimate the dialect depending on content.
 This pythin app allows for testing any dialects you suspect the csv file might have and directly displaying the result by generating images whose pixels have ben colored according to data types.
 This way, nonsensical solutions are identified immediately.

-- add example file + where you got the pics + refer to folder

 # Installation
 This app requires the installation of the streamlit package Version 1.3.0(https://github.com/streamlit/streamlit) and Python 3.9.7.